 Why Women Face a Gender Gap in Retirement Savings

-Few companies today offer their workers traditional pensions, which leaves most Americans relying on Social Security along with any personal savings they manage to accumulate for their retirement.
+Few companies today offer their workers traditional pensions.
+This leaves most Americans relying on Social Security along with any personal savings they manage to accumulate for their retirement.
 This can be especially difficult for widows who may lose the spousal protections inherent in traditional pensions and must rely more on their own resources to fund their retirements.
-Stagnant wage growth over the past decade, combined with the lingering effects of the recession, have made it very difficult for most American workers to put aside savings for retirement, and instead have led many to dip into what retirement savings they have accumulated to cover daily expenses.
-And while it is good news that we are living longer than our parents and grandparents, our longer life expectancy means we need to have saved more during our earning years so we don’t outlive our nest eggs after retirement.
-Our longer lifetimes also lead to significant increases in out-of-pocket medical costs, even with the benefits provided by Medicare and Medicaid.
+Stagnant wage growth over the past decade has made it very difficult for most American workers to put aside savings for retirement.
+Instead many have been forced to dip into what retirement savings they have accumulated to cover daily expenses.
+It is good news that we are living longer than our parents and grandparents.
+Unfortunately, our longer life expectancy means we need to save more during our earning years so we don’t outlive our nest eggs after retirement.
+Our longer lifetimes also lead to significant increases in out-of-pocket medical costs, even with benefits provided by Medicare and Medicaid.

-These trends inordinately impact women who tend to spend more time out of the workforce as a consequence of their caregiving responsibilities.
+These trends inordinately impact women.
+They tend to spend more time out of the workforce as a consequence of their caregiving responsibilities.
 Women earn less than men even when doing the same jobs and they more often work part-time or in jobs that do not offer retirement savings plans.
-As a result women tend to accumulate fewer savings for retirement.
+As a result, women tend to accumulate fewer savings for retirement.
 At the same time, their longer average lifespan means that they will have higher retirement costs, both for everyday expenses and for necessary medical care.
-Consequently, women are 80 percent more likely than men to be impoverished at age 65 and older, while women age 75 to 79 are three times more likely to fall below the poverty level as compared to their male counterparts.
+Consequently, poverty rates for women increase noticeably after reaching age 80 compared with men. [iv]

 Factors Driving the Gender Gap in Retirement Savings

 Part-time workers (those working fewer than 35 hours per week) remain much less likely to participate in an employer sponsored retirement plan.
-Only one-third of employers nationwide offer retirement plans to their part-time workers, and participation in those plans averaged 18 percent.
-Even when they are eligible to participate in a retirement plan, workers in part-time jobs earn less per hour than workers in full-time jobs and therefore accumulate less in retirement assets.
+Only one-third of employers nationwide offer retirement plans to their part-time workers and participation in those plans averaged 18 percent in 2016.[viii]
+Even when they are able to participate in a retirement plan, workers in part-time jobs earn less per hour than workers in full-time jobs and therefore accumulate less in retirement assets.

 Another key to retirement asset accumulation is the number of years in the workforce and tenure at each job.
 Because retirement income depends on benefits that accrue throughout one’s working life, more years in the workforce translates to more pension income.
 This is true of both traditional defined benefit (DB) pensions and defined contribution (DC) plans.
 An additional factor for defined benefit plans is the length of employment with the same company or within the same industry.
 All defined benefit plans require a specified number of years of service (typically at least five years) before a worker begins to earn benefits (vesting requirements).
 Employees with longer service can earn significant benefits, but those who leave the employer before the end of the vesting period earn nothing.
-Although defined contribution plans do not require lengthy employment before benefits vest, they often provide waiting periods of up to a year before workers are permitted to participate.
+Although defined contribution plans do not require lengthy employment before benefits vest, they have other shortcomings that can disadvantage women.